ReneeErnst/end-to-end-model-test-gcp/README.md

 ### Jupyter via remote execution into AI Platform Notebook Instance
 Prerequisites:
-1. You must have Anaconda/Jupyter Notebook installed
+1. You must have Python 3.5+ with Jupyter installed
-2. If using a windows machine, you must have PuTTY installed
+2. If using a windows machine, you must have PuTTY installed.
+If using a Mac, you should have a built-in SSH client, so PuTTY is not needed.
 3. You must have Cloud SDK installed: https://cloud.google.com/sdk/install

 Helpful Links: